slowproj/slowdash/docs/DataBinding.md

 # Simple Cases
 ### SQL DB
-If the time-series data is stored in a table `data_table` with the contents like this:
+If the time-series data is stored in a table `data_table` with the contents like this ("long format"):

 |       channel       |           timestamp           |    value    |
 |---------------------|-------------------------------|-------------|